nguyenkhanhquy/tic-tac-toe/README.md

 # Tic-Tac-Toe Game - React App

+Tic-tac-toe is a game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner

+## Key Features

 -   Lets you play tic-tac-toe
 -   Indicates when a player has won the game
 -   Stores a game’s history as a game progresses